Yashpandey4/DBMSAssn3/README.md

 ## TL;DR Takeaways <a name="tldr"></a>

 - Ensure running `make` in assignment submission directory generates `rtee` after copying the requisite files.
-- The paths you send as argument to `./rtree query.txt maxCap dimensionality output.txt` are **absolute paths**
+- Ensure that the paths you send as argument to `./rtree query.txt maxCap dimensionality output.txt` are **absolute paths**
 - Purposefully Randomising or Uniformly Outputting TRUE/FALSE values in output files will be awarded with a 0.